 1. Let wave rush in.

 3. Let wave rush out.
 Rinse.
 Repeat.

-Just before I crawled into bed, my curiosity got the better of me and I tugged down the waist band of my yoga pants to inspect the damage to the back of my front.
+Just before collapsing into bed, my curiosity got the better of me and I tugged down the waist band of my yoga pants to inspect the damage to the back of my front.
 I had no idea human skin could turn so dark so fast.
-My ass was black.
-Plus, I hit that rocky creek bed so hard I actually ground a hole in the shirt tail I had been wearing outside of my hiking pants.
-A week later, there were still rings of various colors in my flesh around ground zero that rivaled the Grand Prismatic Spring.
+My ass was black–BLACK!
+Plus, I hit that rocky creek bed so hard I actually ground a hole in the shirt tail that was hanging outside of my hiking pants.
+A week later, there were still rings of ludicrous colors in my flesh around ground zero that rivaled the Grand Prismatic Spring.

 But not one bug bite.
 Woo-HOO!